We may earn affiliate commissions for the recommended products. Learn more.

 Mobile apps

-Norton's Android version installation starts with choosing the tools you desire.
+Norton's Android version installation starts by selecting the tools you want.
 It can be basic Norton Security, or you can add a password manager and Norton VPN.
 I recommend installing all 3 if you don’t have separate apps for the latter two.
 With McAfee, you get to install everything at once.

 Norton’s mobile apps are pretty similar in the number of available features.
 What iOS might miss are an app installation checker, a spam call checker, and battery usage warnings.
 Also, it’s not possible to have it start up automatically whenever you switch to a public or another unsecured Wi-Fi.